Global views of U.S. plunge to new lows amid pandemic, poll finds

-The data, released by Pew Research Center on Tuesday, suggests that the international reputation of the United States has dropped to a new low, in the face of a disorganized response to covid-19 that saw the country come to lead the world in coronvirus-related deaths.
+The data, released by Pew Research Center, suggests that the international reputation of the United States has dropped to a new low in the face of a disorganized response to the novel coronavirus that saw the country come to lead the world in virus-related deaths.

 International affairs analysts say it may be difficult to repair the damage to the United States’ standing overseas.
 Among some traditional allies like Germany, views of the United States have declined to the lowest levels since Pew began tracking them nearly two decades ago.